Copernicus Marine Service

 ETIP Ocean is a recognised advisory body to the European Commission, part of the EU’s main Research and Innovation policy the Strategic Energy Technology Plan (SET-Plan).
 ETIP Ocean brings together around 500 experts from 150 organisations covering the entire European ocean energy sector.

 Building on its work and on the Ocean Energy Forum Roadmap, ETIP Ocean continues to bring together knowledge and expertise, proposing solutions to accelerate the development of the ocean energy sector and set it along the pathway to commercialisation.

 ETIP Ocean organises knowledge sharing webinars on technology, finance and environmental topics.

-FORESEA (Funding Ocean Renewable Energy through Strategic European Action) is an €11m Interreg North West Europe project.
-It helps bring offshore renewable energy technologies to the market by providing free access to North West Europe’s world-leading network of test centres.
+FORESEA (Funding Ocean Renewable Energy through Strategic European Action) was an €11m Interreg North West Europe project.
+It helped bring offshore renewable energy technologies to the market by providing free access to North West Europe’s world-leading network of test centres.

 Offshore renewable energy will be instrumental in achieving a carbon-free energy system, and Europe is currently leading the world in developing those technologies.
 Transforming this technological lead into a new industrial sector will benefit Europe both locally by bringing growth to coastal regions, and globally with major export opportunities.

 MARINERG-i is developing a plan for an integrated European Research Infrastructure to facilitate the future growth and development of the Offshore Renewable Energy sector.